- Location: South Carolina

 In South Carolina, you can't buy or sell a vehicle that doesn't have a title.
 Buyers should use caution if someone attempts to sell you a car without a title; this may signal that the seller doesn't really own the car or have a legal right to sell it.

-If you want to sell a vehicle to which you've lost the title, first apply for a duplicate title from the DMV (see our Title Transfers section to find out how).
+If you want to sell a vehicle to which you've lost the title, first apply for a duplicate title from the South Carolina DMV (see our Title Transfers section for additional information).
 Then you can proceed with the sale.